Best daily deals

 Frequently asked questions

-Yes, you can use Bluetooth on an airplane.
-You will need to put your device into airplane mode.
+Yes, you can use Bluetooth on an aircraft.
+So that you know, you will need to put your device into airplane mode.
 Unless told otherwise by the flight attendants, you can use Bluetooth while in airplane mode.
 Most of the time, you’ll also need a hardwired connection to use the media player console aboard your plane.

 Yes, noise canceling headphones are designed to reduce ambient noise, making them especially effective at diminishing the consistent drone of airplane engines.

 For airplanes, it’s preferable to have headphones with noise canceling capabilities to counteract cabin noise.
 Over-ear or in-ear styles both work, depending on your comfort preference.
-Also, ensure they are compatible with any devices you’re bringing or the airplane’s entertainment system.
+Also, ensure they are compatible with any devices you bring or the airplane’s entertainment system.

 Here are some tips to block out loud noise on a plane:

-Policies may vary by airline, but generally, it is fine to use noise canceling headphones so long as the device they are connected to is in Airplane Mode during takeoff and landing.
-Some airlines allow the use of headphones once the aircraft is airborne, while others require passengers to wait until the plane reaches cruising altitude.
+Policies may vary by airline.
+Still, generally, it is okay to use noise canceling headphones so long as the device they are connected to is in Airplane Mode during takeoff and landing.
+Some airlines allow headphones once the aircraft is airborne, while others require passengers to wait until the plane reaches cruising altitude.